Use the Sendrealm JavaScript SDK from trusted server-side or edge environments to call the Sendrealm API.

 Client Options

-Use client options when you need custom timeouts, retries, headers, or a custom fetch implementation:
+Use client options for custom timeouts, retries, headers, or fetch behavior:

 const client = new Sendrealm({